lake district wild camping photography workshop

 Please also note, if the weather turns for the worst, we may need to rethink our options and head down to a hostel or cheap B&B. This rarely happens but we are dictated by the weather.
 This will not be included in the price but your safety is always my first and main concern.
 We will still go out regardless for sunrise and sunset and hopefully be up high where possible.

-This workshop is a photographic walk in the mountains.
+This workshop is in the mountains.
 You will be expected to be of above average fitness and preferably with previous experience in the hills.
 You will be covering steep ground over mixed-terrain.
 Some footpaths may be paved, however please also expect natural trails of a stable surface where you may encounter natural and unavoidable features such as rocks, tree roots, mud etc. We will stick to well used paths and trails where possible however at times these may include grassy paths or very uneven terrain.
 Once we arrive at our photography location(s) we may be off the main path and as such extra care must be taken with any potential hazards.
 I will advise if I can see any hazards and if you are unsure, please ask.
-On these workshops you may be expected to walk around 6 – 8 miles in a day.
-It is likely we may be out of our tents at dark and extra care will be needed.
+On these workshops you may be expected to walk around 6 -8 miles in a day.
+It is likely we will be outside of our tents at dark.